ASNeG/OpcUaStack/README.rst

 Usage
 ------------------------------

-In order to create an user application OpcUa Stack provides a project builder:
+In order to create a user application OpcUa Stack provides a project builder:

 ::